2008 Michigan Wolverines football team: At No. 3 Penn State

-vs Michigan State
+Michigan State

 After their blowout loss at Penn State, the Wolverines went back to Ann Arbor to take on their in-state rivals, the Michigan State Spartans, for the Paul Bunyan Trophy.
 The Spartans struck first, scoring on a huge 61-yard TD pass from Brian Hoyer to Blair White with just under 12 minutes to go in the first quarter.
 The Wolverines tied it up near the end of the first quarter when Brandon Minor scored on a 19-yard TD pass from Steven Threet.
 The Spartans took the lead back near the end of the half with a 64-yard TD run by Javon Ringer.
 The Wolverines tied it back up less than a minute later when Brandon Minor ran in a TD from 2 yards out.

 Midway through the third quarter, the Wolverines took their only lead of the game when QB Steven Threet ran in a touchdown himself from 2 yards out.
 From there, Michigan State took control of the game.
 The Spartans tied it back up when Charlie Gantt scored on a 4-yard TD pass near the end of the third quarter.
 The Wolverines were shut out in the fourth quarter.
 The Spartans took the lead in the fourth quarter when Javon Ringer ran in another TD, this time from 3 yards out, and sealed their win when Josh Rouse scored on a 7-yard TD pass.
 With the loss, the Wolverines fell to 2–6 overall and 1–3 vs. Big Ten opponents.